icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-from-image.md

 - USB 3 hub
 - USB keyboard
-- The Bootlabe USB with the imaging tool (see above)
+- The Bootable USB with the imaging tool (see above)
 - The external USB drive with the iCubOS disk image
 - A monitor with DisplayPort input